-Qualifying as a Sport Diver will also enable you to take part in a wider variety of BSAC Skill Development Courses to increase your diving skills.
+Qualifying as a Sports Diver will also enable you to take part in a wider variety of BSAC Skill Development Courses to increase your diving skills.

-You can sign up to do the Sports Diver course by joining a BSAC club.
+You can sign up to become a Sports Diver by joining a BSAC club.
 Find a club

 Training at your local BSAC club allows you to learn at your own pace, spreading your training sessions over several weeks.
 You’ll be taught by highly trained volunteer instructors and will attend club training sessions with other BSAC members.

-You don’t need any special kit to become an Sports Diver – a swimsuit and towel should be enough, although you may soon want to buy your own mask and snorkel.
+You don’t need any special kit to become a Sports Diver – a swimsuit and towel should be enough, although you may soon want to buy your own mask and snorkel.

-You’ll receive a training pack when you sign up, which contains all the learning materials you’ll need.
+You’ll receive the necessary training pack when you sign up, which contains all the learning materials you’ll need.
 We recommended you also buy a Dive Profile Red Logbook and BSAC Nitrox Decompression Tables, available from the BSAC shop.

 I wanted to be able to dive shipwrecks in the 30m range more safely, now I am confident that I could help my buddy if they were in trouble